nihsmtgt/Digenome-Detect/plot/README.md

 # ScoreCheck

-ScoreCheck is a Java program designed to process and analyze results of Digenome-detect.
+ScoreCheck is a Java program designed to process and analyze results of Digenome-Detect.
 It filters and analyzes data based on various quality metrics and outputs the results.

 ## Features